Indianapolis STEM Teacher Residency Program (ISTR)

 Get paid to go to school.

-Participants selected for the ISTR program will be provided a stipend ($46,500 in three payments of $15,500 over 18 months) in the form of a forgivable loan.
+Participants selected for the ISTR program will be provided a stipend ($46,500 in three payments of $15,500 over 18 months) in the form of a forgivable loan to cover full tuition and fee payments plus financial assistance with living expenses.
 In return for the stipend, participants must commit to a three-year teaching position with IPS.

 While participating in the ISTR program, participants will earn an Interdisciplinary Masters of Science in Secondary STEM Education with Initial Licensure while also earning credits for the K-12 Integrated STEM Education Graduate Certificate.

-The ISTR Program is one of the few programs that pays for the students’ education and offers a job after graduation.
+The ISTR program is one of the few online stem programs that pays for the students’ education and offers a job after graduation.
 Check it out today!

 Start your application today.